 Cost of education in Dublin

 Public education in Dublin, and Ireland in general, is free to all children residing in the country, including expats.
-And, because of the high standards of education in the city’s public schools, most expats elect to send their children to one of these.
-Although tuition is free, parents may be expected to pay for things such as uniforms, books, extracurriculars and field trips.
+The high standards in the city’s public schools make them a popular choice.
+Although tuition is free, expect to pay for uniforms, books, extracurricular activities and field trips.

 Cost of healthcare in Dublin